Beyond Hagedorn: A Harmonic Approach to $T\bar{T}$-deformation

 Despite substantial progress in understanding the $T\bar{T}$-deformed torus partition function, two outstanding questions remain.
 The first concerns the analytic properties of $\mathcal{Z}(\tau|\lambda)$ as a function of $\lambda$.
 Resurgence analysis indicates the existence of a branch cut, but are there other singularities or more intricate structure?
 One possible approach is to devise a method to evaluate the partition function for finite values of $\lambda$, even if only numerically.
 This could also be important for other purposes, such as computing the spectral form factor and other correlators of partition functions, which play a crucial role in the study of quantum chaos \cite{Cotler:2016fpe,Dyer:2016pou}.
 The second issue is that the partition function for $\lambda>0$ is known to develop a Hagedorn singularity at finite $\lambda$ \cite{Datta:2018thy}.
 Beyond this point, the partition function diverges.
 Can one find an analytic continuation beyond this singularity?
 In this work, we propose that \emph{harmonic analysis} provides a powerful tool to address both questions.

 By harmonic analysis, we mean expanding the torus partition function in terms of eigenfunctions of the Laplacian $\Delta_{\tau}$ on the Poincaré upper half plane.
 These eigenfunctions are known as Maass waveforms.
 The application of Maass forms to CFT has been explored in several works \cite{Benjamin:2021ygh,Benjamin:2022pnx,DHoker:2022dxx,Haehl:2023tkr,Benjamin:2025kvm,DiUbaldo:2023qli,Boruch:2025ilr,Perlmutter:2025ngj}.
-Their relations to $T\bar{T}$-deformed CFTs have also been discussed previously in \cite{Benjamin:2023nts,Cardy:2022mhn}.
+Their connections with $T\bar{T}$-deformed CFTs have also been discussed previously in \cite{Benjamin:2023nts,Cardy:2022mhn,Godet:2024ich}.

 A key result in the harmonic analysis of modular invariant functions is the Roelcke–Selberg spectral decomposition theorem\cite{rankin1939contributions,selberg1940bemerkungen,zagier1981rankin}, which states that any square integrable modular invariant function $f(\tau)\in L^2(\mathcal{F})$ can be expanded in terms of real-analytic Eisenstein series $E_s(\tau)$ with $\text{Re}(s)=1/2$ and the Maass cusp forms $\nu_n(\tau)$.
 However, an immediate difficulty in applying this theorem to CFTs is that the partition functions $Z(\tau)$ are \emph{not} square integrable on the fundamental domain.
 A common remedy is to multiply the partition function by appropriate powers of $\sqrt{\tau_2}|\eta(\tau)|^2$ ($\eta(\tau)$ being the Dedekind $\eta$-function) to ``regularize'' it, and then apply the theorem to the resulting quantity, known as the primary partition function.
 For $T\bar{T}$-deformed theories, however, the primary partition function is not a convenient quantity to work with because it does not satisfy a simple flow equation.